Rainbow Jelly: Reception

 The film was released on 25 June 2018 in India and received positive critical reviews.
 The Times of India gives 3.5 Critic's rating out of 5.
 'Rainbow Jelly got 27 shows in the opening week' at Nandan, film and cultural centre in Kolkata, India.
 The film screened at the Hyderabad Bengali Film Festival at Prasad Labs on 23 June 2018 and bagged 5 awards.

 The Bahrain Authority for Culture and Antiquities (formerly known as the Ministry of Culture and Information, Bahrain) headed by Shaikha Mai bint Mohammed Al-Khalifa, presented the film Rainbow Jelly on 7 July 2018 and the film was also screened at Nakhool Tent Cinema Hall- Arad Fort, Bahrain on 3 August 2018.

 The film has been screened at prestigious film festivals in India, including 13th Habitat International Film Festival on 27 May 2018, Amaltas Hall at India Habitat Centre, New Delhi India.
 The film also screened at the first Pondicherry International Film Festival, Bengaluru Bengali Film Festival, 8th Kolkata Children Film Festival, Bay Area South Asian Film Festival (BASAFF), and at the Smile International Film Festival for Children & Youth at New Delhi, India.

 The film was nominated in the Best Film (Bengali) category for the first-ever Critics Choice Film Awards, India, an initiative of the All India Film Critics Guild and All India Motion Content Group, the awards aim to recognise and honour the best of Indian Cinema.

+Sequel

+A spiritual sequel titled Pokkhirajer Dim, directed by Soukarya Ghosal, was released theatrically on 13 June 2025.
+It reunites the characters Ghoton and Poppins portrayed by Mahabrata Basu and Anumegha Banerjee—and features Anirban Bhattacharya in a lead role.